This post was last updated on January 20, 2021, to reflect all updated information and best serve your needs.

 When assessing your situation, these are the core elements to pay attention to:

 How much are you making from your primary job?
 Do you have secondary income from another source?
 If so, what’s that bringing in each month?
 As we’ll get into later, building multiple revenue streams is going to help you reach your goal that much faster.
+Regardless of how much you're bringing in though, it's all moot if you're not saving any of it.

 Overall, when assessing your situation, you not only want to see where you’re at, but where you’re heading.
 If you don’t own any property right now, what are your plans for buying some in the future?
 Realistically, you want to create a breakdown of your current assets as well as a plan for what you want to achieve in the next 5 to 10 years.

 The best thing about this strategy is that once the money is saved, you don’t have to worry about your spending habits.
 While you may need to adjust yourself at first, you’ll start to get used to having less disposable cash.
+It's vital to get into this habit as early as possible.

 After a while, it will become second nature, and you won’t miss the money.
-Best of all, it’s growing interest in a retirement account or savings account.
+Best of all, it’s growing in a retirement account or savings account.

 What better way to invest in yourself than becoming your own boss?
 You may think that starting a business requires capital, but there are plenty of options out there that don’t need a ton of money.
 Here are a few examples: